22 Recursion and fixed points

 #> [1] 1 2 3

-The function dispatches on type: numbers are returned, non-list non-numbers are discarded, and lists are processed element by element with a recursive lapply.
-This pattern of “check the base cases, recurse on the structure” is the backbone of tree-processing code.
+The function dispatches on type: numbers come back directly, non-list non-numbers get discarded, and lists trigger a recursive lapply that peels off one layer at a time.
+This pattern of “check the base cases, recurse on the structure” is the backbone of all tree-processing code; once you see it, you see it everywhere.

 Base R provides rapply() for recursive application over lists: